4 Things Tennis Parents Should Know

 The use of low compression balls, smaller racquets and modified courts makes learning tennis easy for small bodies.

 Blue, Red, Orange and Green are the four stages of ANZ Tennis Hot Shots that help to develop children’s skills and confidence.
 Each stage uses different sized equipment which increases in size as the child gets older.
 Children are taught by qualified Tennis Australia coaches, and are encouraged to progress at their own pace, moving on to the next stage only when they are ready.

 2. How should I enrol my child in tennis?

-There are two easy ways to enrol your child in tennis lessons with a qualified instructor:
+There are two easy ways to enrol your child in tennis lessons with a qualified coach:

 - Private Tennis Lessons

 Both are great ways to get your child started learning the game of tennis, though each has its own strengths and weaknesses.

 Generally, your child will improve quicker with a regular private lesson each week, though these lessons can be costly and lack the social engagement that group lessons provide.
 That said, your child will also see significant improvement through group classes and outside play with family and friends.
 Group lessons can bring an extra aspect of fun to play, while also driving strong tennis skills growth.
 The best way is to ensure your child – whether in private lessons or group instruction – is being taught by a qualified tennis instructor.

 It comes down to how much your child loves the game and also your budget.